UniMath/agda-unimath/src/foundation/dependent-paths.lagda.md

-{{#title  Dependent paths
+#  Dependent paths

----
-description: We characterize dependent paths in the family of depedent paths;
+We characterize dependent paths in the family of depedent paths;
 define the groupoidal operators on dependent paths; define the cohrences paths: prove the operators are equivalences.
 ```agda
 module foundation.dependent-paths where